 Make the time to write down your company’s core values.
 These should become the primary guide for making decisions in the business.
 It’s not enough that they guide your own decision-making, make sure that the team are aware of the core values of the company so that it drives their decision making and approach as well.
 Their passion for your customers’ needs to be strengthened by the company’s values.
 It empowers staff and means that they can make a difference.
 It helps customers to connect with your business on a deeper level.
 Having clear values will help people come along with you for the longer journey.

 Everyone needs to love the customers – this needs to be your whole business’ focus.

 Having a clear vision for the company keeps you focussed.
 It means that everyone from your investors, to your staff, to your customers knows and understands the journey you are on.
 It’s the ‘why’ that makes you get up in the morning, push through the hard times, and makes it all happen.
 Its not a set-and-forget though – its important to keep revisiting the vision to make sure you are on track and to update it if necessary.
 Involving your team in this process can create a strong team focus and bond, and help identify future opportunities.

-The Mornington Peninsula has an abundance of talented local people in business.
-As part of the Support Local campaign we are connecting local business experts to you, our local business community.
-In our new series of blogs, each local expert offers their valuable insights on a business-related topic.
-Through sharing their expertise and insider knowledge, these experts hope to play a part in re-energising the economy with new ideas to support local.
+The Mornington Peninsula has an abundance of talented, local people in business.
+As part of the Support Local campaign, we are connecting our local business community to these local experts.
+Through sharing their expertise and insider knowledge, these experts hope to play a part in re-energising the economy with new ideas to Support Local.